jonobr1/two.js/README.md

 ```

 ## Change Log
 Two.js has been in operation since 2012.
 For a full list of changes from its first alpha version built with [Three.js](http://threejs.org/) to the most up-to-date tweaks.
-Check out the wiki here: [](./wiki/change-log)
+Check out the wiki [here](./wiki/change-log).